 We can all have fun by baiting scammers and making them not just waste their time responding to the baiting, but making them produce cards, certificates, photos and other material that is futile, because we know that they are scammers and they will never get money from a scambaiter.
 But at the end of the day, there is only one way that scammers will be stopped and that is by arresting them and throwing them into jail.

 Unfortunately, as much as scambaiting can be very amusing, the scammers are very resilient and no matter how much we humiliate and fool them, they will just keep going and scamming people.
 Why?
-Because there will always be plenty of gullible fools out there that will believe that an African bank manager or dying widow wants them to receive millions of dollars just like that - for nothing more than paying a "fee" via Western Union.
+Because there will always be plenty of gullible fools out there that will believe that an African bank manager or dying widow wants them to receive millions of dollars just like that - for nothing more than paying a 'fee' via Western Union or by sending an iTunes gift card validation number.
 Or there will always be lonely and vulnerable people who will believe a sweet-talking romantic who needs money for one reason or another.